 The study of viruses found in the environment, particularly those infectious to prokaryotes, has been driven in very recent years by a number of exciting discoveries, for example, the existence of extremely large viruses [1], and viruses which are, in turn, capable of infecting them [2].
 With the advent of improved genomic techniques for viral discovery, microbiologists are beginning to slowly uncover the depth of viral diversity indigenous to the planet [3].
 Despite the viral renaissance, we still understand very little with regard to how viruses and bacteriophages (viruses that infect bacteria) interact in situ with their hosts in the environment.

-Bacteriophages, or phages, play a crucial role in the structuring of microbial communities generally: they mediate host mortality on a large scale and drive bacterial genetic diversity in a constant cycle of antagonistic coevolution.
+Bacteriophages, or phages, play a crucial role in the structuring of microbial communities, generally: they mediate host mortality on a large scale and drive bacterial genetic diversity in a constant cycle of antagonistic coevolution.
 Long-term investigations carried out on samples from Chesapeake Bay revealed the larger role of bacteriophages in the microbial loop and carbon cycle [4].
 Arguably, one of the most well characterized bacteriophage habitats is the marine [5].
 This is due largely to the vast impact that marine cyanobacteria have in the oceans in their role as ecosystem engineers [6], and the subsequent impact that marine cyanophages affect upon their ecology.
 Despite this, the level of diversity in phage populations in freshwaters is likely to far exceed that found in marine environments, if only due to the known habitat heterogeneity found in freshwater systems [7].
 Bacteriophages have a range of strategies for interacting with their hosts, including the potential to infect more than one bacterial genera, species, or strain [8,9], and variations in life-cycle after infection [10,11].
 Investigating environments which are likely to support highly diverse phage populations are an important step towards examining host-phage interactions, therefore understanding more about how phages may drive important environmental processes.

 Preliminary studies assessing phage diversity in the environment have involved the use of culture-based plaque assays.
 As with bacteria, these studies represented a negligible fraction of total phage abundance and heterogeneity present in the environment, and genomic techniques for examination are now becoming the standard approach.
 Standard methods for phage characterization are now, increasingly, environmental metagenomics and de novo whole genome sequencing (WGS) of isolated viruses [12].
 While genomic approaches also have limitations and should be applied within the scope of strong experimental design, they have allowed for a glimpse into phage diversity and relative abundances for range of niches, e.g. human microbiota [13,14], soil [15] and aquatic samples: marine [16-19] and freshwater [20,21].
 Regardless of the environmental niche investigated, the majority of sequence reads generated for virome projects show little homology to annotated function or taxonomy.